Canvas Data Breach: What Australian Schools and Universities Should Do Now

 Author bio

-Heinrich Lombard is a Consultant at Ozzie Geeks, a cybersecurity and managed IT consultancy serving health practices, schools, and professional services across Queensland.
+Heinrich Lombard is a Consultant at Ozzie Geeks, an AI implementation, cybersecurity and managed IT consultancy serving health practices, schools, and professional services across Australia and New Zealand.
 He holds a Post Graduate in Cybersecurity and a Bachelor of Information Technology.

 This article provides general information only and does not constitute legal advice.
 If you need advice about your specific obligations under the Privacy Act or the Notifiable Data Breaches scheme, consult a qualified legal professional.

-If your organisation is an early childhood centre or childcare provider affected by this breach, see our dedicated IT, cybersecurity and managed IT services for early childhood centres.
+If your organisation is a school, early childhood centre, or education provider affected by this breach, see our dedicated services for early childhood centres and cybersecurity services for education providers.